 LOCATION: 18th Ave & Speedway, Los Angeles, CA 90291

-Later in the film, Derek and his brother Danny, played by Edward Furlong, visit Johnie’s Coffee Shop Restaurant in midtown Los Angeles.
+Later in the film, Derek and his brother Danny visit Johnie’s Coffee Shop Restaurant in midtown Los Angeles.
 The restaurant closed many years ago, but still operates as a filming location.
 It has appeared in “Reservoir Dogs,” “The Big Lebowski,” “Miracle Mile,” “Gone in Sixty Seconds” and many more.

 LOCATION: 6099 Wilshire Blvd, Los Angeles, CA 90048